vlddryga2233/DevOps_online_Kyiv_2020_Q42021Q1/m5/task5.3/readme.md

     - Stoped - in this state of awaiting some event or release of a system resource.
     - Terminated - usually, processes that were stopped by a signal are in this state
     - Zombie - dead processes, they were stopped and are no longer running, but there is an entry in the process table for them, possibly due to the fact that there are child processes left
-2. Explore `pstree` command.
+2. The `pstree` command.

 <img src="./screenshots/pstree.png" width="50%">

-3. Explore proc file system
+3. The /proc file system

 > `/proc` - process information pseudo-filesystem